AdaCore/gnatstudio/docs/users_guide/vcs.rst

 .. index:: version control

-GPS provides integration with a version control system (VCS) so that multiple developers can work on the same projectEach project can be associated to a VCS, through the `VCS` tab in the Project properties editor.  :ref:`The_Project_Properties_Editor`.
+GPS provides integration with a version control system (VCS) so multiple developers can work on the same project.
+Each project can be associated with a VCS, through the :guilabel:`VCS` tab in the Project properties editor.
+See :ref:`The_Project_Properties_Editor`.

-GPS does not come with any version control system.
-Instead, it uses a command-line systems such as Subversion or ClearCase that you may already have on your system to perform the low level operations and provides a high level user interface for of them.
+GPS doesn't come with any version control system.
+Instead, it provides a high level user interface to a command-line system such as Subversion or ClearCase that you may already have on your system.

-GPS has builtin support for the following VSC systems:
+GPS has builtin support for the following VCS systems:

 *Auto*
   .. index:: VCS, auto

-  You can set up GPS to auto-detect the VCS to use for each project by by selecting `Auto` in the `VCS` tab of the Project properties editor. :ref:`The_Project_Properties_Editor`.
+  You can set GPS to auto-detect the VCS to use for each project by selecting :guilabel:`Auto` in the :guilabel:`VCS` tab of the Project properties editor.
+(See :ref:`The_Project_Properties_Editor`.)
 This is the default behavior when no VCS is specified in the project.

 *ClearCase*
   .. index:: VCS, ClearCase

-  The standard ClearCase interface, which is built-in and uses a generic GPS terminology for VCS operations.
+  The standard ClearCase interface, which is built-in and uses generic GPS terminology for VCS operations.
 Only Snapshot Views are supported in the ClearCase integration; Dynamic Views are not supported.

 *ClearCase Native*
   .. index:: VCS, ClearCase Native